 - Budget constraints matter: You need enterprise capabilities without six-figure platform costs

-- Speed to value is critical: Your team needs to be productive quickly without extensive training
+- Speed to value is critical: Your team needs to be productive quickly without heavy training

-- You’re consolidating tools: You want CRM, marketing automation, sales enablement, and service in one platform
+- You’re consolidating tools: CRM, marketing, sales enablement, and service in one platform

 - You prioritize inbound methodology: Content marketing and lead nurturing are core strategies

-- You want AI without complexity: Breeze AI works out-of-the-box without extensive configuration
+- You want AI without complexity: Breeze AI works out-of-the-box without extensive setup

 - Your sales cycle is relatively short: Less than 6 months from awareness to close